magarena/magarena/release/README.txt

-    fix crash due to Syndicate Trafficker, should not be using target reference fix and test Deathbringer Liege trigger order, fixes #899 fix incorrect boolean opreator for CREATURE_OR_VEHICLE, fixes #922
-    fix: dragging an image directly from a browser into Magarena works again in Windows. move morph activations to card layer as permanent no longer check game layer, fixes #921 fix missing activation cost in oracle text for 2/2 red Dragon token remove genABStaticGame as permanents do not use the Game layer, fixes #928 fix script to use RN instead of 'it' as 'it' means SN, fixes #929 fix missing check for "isn't monstrous" when monstrousity resolves fix Fertilid to have target player search fixes #944 : The strange case of the missing throbber! fix menu button on game screen not showing menu. fix button grouping (closes #947).
-    set default JList selection colors to the same as JTable which fixes the default gray background used in the deck legality panel (see #440) update DeckPicker JList to use default selection colors. specify LOCALE.ENGLISH when using toUpperCase to avoid locale sensitive behavior, for #959 Avoid fatal exception if reading "snapshot.dat" fails for some reason (closes #956).
+    fix crash due to Syndicate Trafficker, should not be using target reference fix and test Deathbringer Liege trigger order, fixes #899 fix incorrect boolean opreator for CREATURE_OR_VEHICLE, fixes #922 move morph activations to card layer as permanent no longer check game layer, fixes #921 fix missing activation cost in oracle text for 2/2 red Dragon token remove genABStaticGame as permanents do not use the Game layer, fixes #928 fix script to use RN instead of 'it' as 'it' means SN, fixes #929 fix missing check for "isn't monstrous" when monstrousity resolves fix Fertilid to have target player search set default JList selection colors to the same as JTable which fixes the default gray background used in the deck legality panel (see #440) specify LOCALE.ENGLISH when using toUpperCase to avoid locale sensitive behavior, for #959 Avoid fatal exception if reading "snapshot.dat" fails for some reason (closes #956).
     Hybrid was checking for colorless hybrid instead of colored - Fixes rendering of hybrid cards